Skip to main content

 When you enable a Linear trigger, a settings modal lets you specify:

-• Start work when: Choose one of the four event types — new issue, state change, assignment, or new comment.
+• Start work when: Choose one of the four event types — new issue, state change, agent, or new comment.

 • Team (optional): Enter one or more Linear team keys (for example, ENG or DESIGN) to restrict the trigger to issues from those teams.
 Leave empty to match all teams.